Sebana02/Sparky/README.md

 - **Information Commands**: Get quick insights such as bot uptime or perform Wikipedia searches right from the chat.
 - **Configurable Settings**: With the `.env` file, you can customize the bot’s behavior, including token configuration, activity status, DJ role permissions, and more.
 - **Slash Command Support**: Sparky exclusively uses modern Discord slash commands, making the bot intuitive to use and easy to interact with.
-- **Multi-language Support (Coming Soon)**: Currently supports Spanish, with plans to support additional languages in the future.
+- **Multi-language Support**: Currently supports Spanish and English, with plans to support additional languages in the future.
+You can easily modify the bot to support your language (see TODO).

 ## Requirements and Installation